This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Nutrients

 One of the most important ways soil supports plant growth is by supplying nutrients.
-Other than this, it can also hold the nutrients added to it in the form of fertilizers.
+Other than this, it can also hold the nutrients added to it as fertilizers.

 Types of Soil Structures